Bigelf (US) see:

 The Statue Thief

-2007's The Kiss is a rather better proposition all round, managing to be quite obviously powerpop without being trapped in that genre, like so many other worthy, yet hidebound bands, introducing other influences, not least country (A Dancer's Feet Are Not So Neat), electronica-lite (She's Radioactive!, ...And We Will Come Back As Dogs) and raga-rock (Your Lips And You).
-How on 'Tron again, with faint strings on opener There's Something Odd About Elizabeth and a major flute part on Podiaphobia, although all other orchestrations appear to be real.
+Formed in 1994 by Tony Carbone, with an Aquabats connection, 2007's The Kiss was Bikeride's fifth and last album, a rather better proposition than its immediate predecessor, Morning Macumba.
+It manages to be quite obviously powerpop without being trapped in that genre, like so many other worthy, yet hidebound bands, introducing other influences, not least country (A Dancer's Feet Are Not So Neat), electronica-lite (She's Radioactive!, ...And We Will Come Back As Dogs) and raga-rock (Your Lips And You).
+Sean How on Mellotron, with faint strings on opener There's Something Odd About Elizabeth and a major flute part on Podiaphobia, although all other orchestrations appear to be real.

-I'm not sure who Morning Macumba is really aimed at, although The Kiss should appeal to anyone who delights in well-crafted, intelligent pop.
-However, anyone looking for major Mellotron use should probably go elsewhere.
+This should appeal to anyone who delights in well-crafted, intelligent pop, although, if you're looking for major Mellotron use, you should probably go elsewhere.
 Recommended anyway.
 Sadly, Carbone died in 2008, so I rather doubt whether we'll hear any more from Bikeride.

 ESP (Extra Sensory Perception)